-VAULT OPEN TUCK (CANADIAN MODEL)
+OPEN TUCK (CANADIAN MODEL)

 The body is deemed to be in the "open tuck" position if, during the salto, the hands do not grab the legs.
-If the gymnast grabs/pulls the legs (firm contact of one or both hands with one or both legs), it would be a called a "Tucked Vault".
+If the gymnast grabs/pulls the legs (any contact of one or both hands with the legs), it would be called "Tucked".